genonullfree/stream-extractor/README.md

 # Stream Extractor

-The TCP Stream Extractor is a small utility that can read in a PCAP file, search through it for TCP streams, and write out each stream to a separate new PCAP file.
+The Stream Extractor is a small utility that can read in a PCAP file, search through it for TCP and UDP streams, and write out each stream to a separate new PCAP file.

 ## Usage